 Implement the tools and infrastructure

 What does your ideal infrastructure look like in hybrid AI?
-These tools may allow you to extract value from the underlying data quickly, saving you time and cost.
-Some of these systems may be simple for your internal teams to handle, and others may need external intervention.
+These tools may allow you to quickly extract value from the underlying data, saving time and cost.
+Some of these systems may be simple for your internal teams, and others may need external intervention.

-Know the range of services and systems you need and how you would want it set up- on the cloud, on-premises or as a hybrid infrastructure.
+Know the range of services and techniques you need and how you would want it set up on the cloud, on-premises, or as a hybrid infrastructure.

 We find ourselves in the middle of an AI skills crisis.
 The industry implementing AI is moving faster than universities training people to work with them.
-In building hybrid AI, you will need domain experts as well as people with AI skills and knowledge.
+In building hybrid AI, you will need domain experts and people with AI skills and knowledge.

 You can choose to expand or upskill your workforce.
 Another great option is to hire outsourced consultants or teams to deliver their expertise at a lower cost than is required for hiring talent.

-Combining artificial intelligence with human intelligence can open up newer, more reliable avenues for the application of AI systems.
-This also means that the demand for human intelligence and talent is likely to increase as hybrid intelligence gains prominence, which addresses concerns about unemployment stemming from automation.
+Combining artificial intelligence with human intelligence can open up newer, more reliable avenues for applying AI systems.
+The demands for human intelligence and talent are likely to increase as hybrid intelligence gains prominence, which addresses concerns about unemployment stemming from automation.

 Startups that can move early and fast to make AI more accessible by augmenting it with human intelligence will see success.
 For a detailed overview of implementing AI for your startup, download our latest white paper here.

-There is a significant promise in hybrid intelligence and many important challenges.
+There is a significant promise in hybrid intelligence and many essential challenges.
 Get in touch with our AI & ML consultants today!